Philc90/aws-sa-associate-saac03/0400-TECH_FUNDAMENTALS/00_LEARNINGAIDS/TechFundamentalsNotes.md

 # OSI model
 - Not all networks implemented using this exactly but good model
-- media layers: physical, datalink, network
+- *media layers*: physical, datalink, network
   - deals with how data moves b/t pA & pB
-- host layers: transport, session, presentation, application
+- *host layers*: transport, session, presentation, application
-  - how data is serialized & transported and how the it is parsed
+  - how data is serialized & transported and how it is parsed

 Layer X devices
 - has capabilities for that layer and layers below